Cross-Modal Causal Intervention for Medical Report Generation: Conclusion

 { }

 \begin{IEEEbiography}[{ }]{Weixing Chen} has received the B.S. degree from the college of Medicine and Biological Information Engineering, Northeastern University, in 2020 and M.S. degree from Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences in 2023.
-He is currently a research assistant at the School of Computer Science and Engineering, Sun Yat-sen University.
+He is currently a Ph.D. student at the School of Computer Science and Engineering, Sun Yat-sen University.
 His main interests include medical image analysis, multi-modal learning, and causal relation discovery.
-He has been serving as a reviewer for numerous academic journals and conferences. \end{IEEEbiography}
+He has been serving as a reviewer for numerous academic journals and conferences such as TNNLS, NeurIPS, ICML, ICLR, MICCAI, and ACM MM. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yang Liu}(M'21) is currently a research associate professor working at the School of Computer Science and Engineering, Sun Yat-sen University.
+\begin{IEEEbiography}[{ }]{Yang Liu}(M'21) is currently an associate professor working at the School of Computer Science and Engineering, Sun Yat-sen University.
 He received his Ph.D. degree from Xidian University in 2019.
-His current research interests include multi-modal cognitive reasoning and causal relation discovery.
+His current research interests include multi-modal reasoning, causality learning and embodied AI.
 He is the recipient of the First Prize of the Third Guangdong Province Young Computer Science Academic Show.
-He has authorized and co-authorized more than 20 papers in top-tier academic journals and conferences such as TPAMI, TIP, TCSVT, TII, CVPR, ICCV, IJCAI, and ACM MM.
-More information can be found on his personal website https://yangliu9208.github.io. \end{IEEEbiography}
+He has authorized and co-authorized more than 40 papers in top-tier academic journals and conferences such as TPAMI, TIP, TKDE, T-MECH, CVPR, ICCV, IJCAI, and ACM MM. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ce Wang} has received the B.S. degree from the Department of Mathematics, Jilin University, in 2015 and Ph.D. degree from the Center for Combinatorics, Nankai University in 2020.
-He is currently a postdoctoral researcher in the Institute of Computing Technology, Chinese Academy of Sciences.
-His main interests include generative modeling, image and video processing, computational imaging, medical image analysis, and explainable healthcare AI.
-He has been serving as a reviewer for numerous academic journals and conferences such as TMI, MIA, TCSVT, NIPS, ICLR, MICCAI, and ACM MM. \end{IEEEbiography}
+From 2020 to 2023, he worked as a postdoctoral researcher in the Institute of Computing Technology, Chinese Academy of Sciences.
+From 2023 to 2024, He worked as a postdoctoral researcher in the department of ECE, HKUST.
+He is currently an Associate Professor with the Sun Yat-sen University, Shenzhen, Guangdong, China.
+His main interests include image and video processing, computational imaging, medical image analysis, and explainable healthcare AI.
+He has been serving as a reviewer for numerous academic journals and conferences such as TMI, MIA, TCSVT, NIPS, ICLR, MICCAI and ACM MM. \end{IEEEbiography}